jaytimm/corpuslingr/README.md

 ### GetKeyphrases()

-The package has one 'specialty' function... most of this is described more thoroughly in this [post]().
+most of this is described more thoroughly in this [post]().

+The function leverages `SimpleSearch()` .... uses tf-idf weights to extract keyphrases from each text comprising corpus.
+The user can specify ...

 ``` r
 keyPhrase